 Utilities propose the Commission replace the NEMA subtariff with a subtariff that aligns with the net billing tariff; they refer to this as net billing tariff aggregation.
 In the Utilities' proposal, the export rates are based on the Avoided Cost Calculator values, no netting is applied, and net billing tariff applicable import rates are required.
 Utilities contend that their proposal "would encourage participating generation accounts to export their generation at times that are most beneficial to the grid, thereby reducing emissions and increasing grid reliability."
-The Utilities proposal does not change the bill credit allocation structure, stating that "compensating exports on a single set of export rates rather than various retail rates will inherently simplify the process."
-141
+The Utilities proposal does not change the bill credit allocation structure, stating that "compensating generation on a single set of export rates rather than various retail rates will inherently simplify the process."
+The process of the subtraction of the process of the process of the process of the process.